dyazgi/lintactions/README.md

 you will see that an action in github actions started to run please check the log in Actions

 ## Github Actions
+We add a *lint.yml* file to run the linting after a push and on pull request for the main branch